-Available From: Federal Railroad Administration 400 7th Street, SW, RRS-23, Room 8301 Washington, DC 20590 Order by Title Telephone: 202/ 366-0533 FAX: 202/366-7592
+Available from: Federal Railroad Administration 400 7th Street, SW, RRS-23, Room 8301 Washington, DC 20590

 This Action Plan is the US DOT initiative to promote and enhance highway-rail grade crossing safety.
 It presents a multifacet, multi-modal approach for improving safety at the Nation's highway-rail crossings and for the prevention of trespassing on the rights-of-way of the Nation's railroads.
 It is multi-faceted in that it presents enforcement, engineering, education, research, promotional and legislative initiatives addressing crossings of both light and conventional rail rights-of-way by public and private streets and highways.
 It is multi-modal in that contributions to its preparation have been made by four US DOT administrations: FRA, FHWA, FTA, and NHTSA.
 Ideas from outside sources, individuals, railroads and states have been incorporated into the Action Plan.
 This report presents the 55 activities of the Action Plan along with recommendations and the following two appendices: Historical Background and Status of Current Programs.